 This course will continue to build upon the coding principles learned in Coding for the Medical Office.
 ICD-10-CM and CPT-4 coding will be enhanced and the student will learn more complex diagnoses and procedures.
 Federal and private insurance programs will be emphasized.
 Three lecture hours a week.

-MOA 1233 MEDICAL TERMINOLOGY, ANATOMY & PHYSIOLOGY

-Specialized terminology related to the various medical specialties, pathological terminology used to describe diseases and a foundation in Anatomy and Physiology with clinical practice applications.

 Credit: Three semester hours.

-MOA 1243 MEDICAL TRANSCRIPTION I
+MOA 1233 MEDICAL TERMINOLOGY II

+Prerequisite: MOA 1113 or permission of instructor Specialized terminology related to the various medical specialties, pathological terminology used to describe diseases and a foundation in Anatomy and Physiology with clinical practice applications.
+Three lecture hours a week.
+Credit: Three semester hours.